EPA-rich algae oil

 Carrageenans exist in different forms and are either filtered from the algae with water or extracted with alkali (potash).
 They can be further processed in different ways, depending on their use in different foods.
 To date, there are no viable alternatives to carrageenan in vegan softgel capsules, which is why we use it in our products (just as any other vegan brand).
 For us, using an animal ingredient is not an option, especially considering that carrageenan is a safe and natural product from algae.

 We are aware that there are concerns about the safety of carrageenan, in particular in natural health circles.
 For this reason, we have investigated the science thoroughly.
 While food-grade carrageenans have been shown to be safe through centuries of traditional use and numerous scientific studies, there are concerns in certain health circles.
 Degraded carrageenan (also called poligeenan) has indeed been found to alter the gut microbiota, and could trigger inflammatory bowel diseases.
 This has caused confusion regarding the safety of carrageenan as well.
 However, poligeenan (degraded carrageenan) is very different to the carrageenan used in vegan softgels.

-If you are concerned about the small amount of carrageenan present in the softgel material of our capsules, you can easily cut them open with a sharp knife or similar, and consume the oil directly.
-The choice should always be yours when it comes to your health decisions, and we are here to help.
+If you are concerned about the small amount of carrageenan present in the softgel material of our capsules, you can easily cut them open with a sharp knife and consume the oil directly.
+The choice should always be yours when it comes to decisions about your health, and we are here to help.